 The act seeks to eliminate modern slavery, forced labor and human trafficking from product supply chains.
 Lands’ End, Inc. has a Supply Chain Partner Code of Conduct that strictly prohibits the use of forced or compulsory labor of any kind, including prison labor, bonded labor, indentured labor, and human trafficking.
 As a retail seller doing business in the state of California, to comply with our legal and ethical obligations we are supplying you with details of our efforts to address the issue of modern slavery, forced labor and human trafficking in our supply chain.

-Lands’ End, Inc. has a Global Compliance Program to ensure that suppliers for Lands’ End and its Subsidiaries comply with applicable local laws as well as Lands’ End internal standards related to child labor, wages and benefits, working hours, harassment/abuse, discrimination, health and safety, factory security, freedom of association, environmental compliance, and forced/slave labor, human trafficking.
+Lands’ End, Inc. has a Global Compliance Program to ensure that suppliers for Lands’ End and all its subsidiaries comply with applicable regulations, standards and laws as well as Lands’ End own internal standards related to child labor, wages and benefits, working hours, harassment/abuse, discrimination, health and safety, factory security, freedom of association, environmental compliance, forced labor and human trafficking.

-- Internal Training.
-Training on all Program Requirements is provided by our lead audit firm to all 3rd party audit firms who conduct social compliance audits on our behalf.
-In addition, Lands’ End employees who visit factories as part of their job responsibilities are made aware of the indicators of slave labor and human trafficking, and are required to report any potential issues for further investigation.
+Internal Training.
+Training on all Requirements is provided by our lead audit firm to all 3rd party auditors who conduct social compliance audits on our behalf.
+In addition, Lands’ End employees who visit factories as part of their job responsibilities are made aware of the indicators of modern slavery, forced labor and human trafficking, and are required to report any potential issues for further investigation.

-For more information regarding Lands’ End’s efforts to address the issue of slave labor and human trafficking in our supply chain, you may email firstname.lastname@example.org
+For more information regarding Lands’ End’s efforts to address the issue of modern slavery forced labor and human trafficking in our supply chain, you may email firstname.lastname@example.org